KyleGough/sudoku/README.md

 ##### Box/Line Intersection #####

 The *box/line intersection* technique eliminates candidates within a sector.
-If a candidate value in a column/row only appears within one sector, then that candidate must occur in the sector in that column/row, and so the candidate can be elinianted from the other cells in the same sector.
+If a candidate value in a column/row only appears within one sector, then that candidate must occur in the sector in that column/row, and so the candidate can be eliminated from the other cells in the same sector.
 This technique has been implemented using a **O(N<sup>3</sup>)** complexity algorithm as each cell in a column/row must be checked for every column/row.

 * Implementing the *Box/Line Reduction* technique boosted the accuracy by *0.3%* up to *77.8%*.